Lifeboat Foundation

+Asserting that "[n]o [extraterrestrial] civilization has survived the Religion of Science so far," Klien went on to argue that the Leslie-Carter Doomsday argument leads to the conclusion that Earth must currently host the most technologically advanced civilization that humanity can possibly know about.
+Klien concluded his essay with a call to develop "self-sustaining colonies in space and elsewhere", and with a summary of his strategy for financing such safe harbors:

+I have developed Lifeboat Foundation with a Trojan Horse meme that tries to wrap our goals in the Religion of Science memes.
+For example our mission statement begins with "The Lifeboat Foundation is a nonprofit nongovernmental organization dedicated to encouraging scientific advancements".

+By wrapping our meme with a Religion of Science coating, I hope to develop enough resources that we can make sure that unlike every civilization so far, we can have at least SOME people survive this dangerous religion.

 Organization

 Lifeboat was founded by online dating service entrepreneur Eric Klien, who continues to run Lifeboat as president and chairman of the board of directors.
 The organization has raised over $500,000 in total donations from individuals and corporate matching funds programs, most of which went to "supporting conferences and publishing papers".
 Writer and advisory board member Sonia Arrison describes the group as "basically a Website, that raises money for various things".

 In 2007, the Lifeboat Foundation absorbed an organization called the "Alliance to Rescue Civilization", which aimed to establish a disaster-proof record of human civilization on the Moon.

 Lifeboat has tried to raise more money by accepting donations in Bitcoin, a cryptocurrency.
 According to Fast Company, Lifeboat raised $72,000 in Bitcoin donations and pledges, and sought to use Bitcoin to protect itself against events such as the 2012–13 Cypriot financial crisis.

 The Board of Directors includes Eric Klien, Carl Martinez, Philippe van Nedervelde, Chris K. Haley, Sergio Tarrero.